 I said, please tell me you're not registered.

-Some of the stupidest people I've ever seen are these undecided who show up in these focus groups.
+These some of the stupidest people I've ever seen are these undecideds who show up these focus groups.

-They got the little dials and they're doing all this tweaking and whacking graphs.
+They've got their little dials and they're doing all this tweaking and working graphs.

 Have you seen the way CNN does this on the high definition screen?